Defense Research at UT

 Applied Research Laboratories

-Applied Research Laboratories, The University of Texas at Austin (ARL:UT) is a Department of Defense (DoD) University-Affiliated Research Center and the largest organized research unit within the Office of the Vice President for Research, Scholarship and Creative Endeavors portfolio.
+Applied Research Laboratories, The University of Texas at Austin (ARL:UT) is a Department of Defense (DOD) University-Affiliated Research Center and the largest organized research unit within the Office of the Vice President for Research, Scholarship and Creative Endeavors portfolio.

 ARL:UT advances UT Austin’s mission of education, research and public service.
 Through fundamental research, innovative science and applied engineering, ARL:UT makes significant contributions in support of national security.

-An integral part of the top-tier research University, ARL:UT builds upon a 78-year history of world-class research and expertise for the DoD and other sponsors supporting their critical and ongoing quest to maintain the technological advantage that is critical to our nation.
+An integral part of the top-tier research University, ARL:UT builds upon a 78-year history of world-class research and expertise for the DOD and other sponsors supporting their critical and ongoing quest to maintain the technological advantage that is critical to our nation.
 ARL:UT’s top-quality research staff with deep technical expertise provides multi-disciplinary research and unbiased guidance to the government and tackles complex and challenging problems.
 Its strong commitment to student employment and programs provides support to the next generation of scientists and engineers and helps to shape the future of defense research.

 Center for Electromechanics